-Student evaluations will be based on one presentation (20% of final grade) and one leading discussion (20% of final grade), prepared questions for class discussion (10% of final grade) and one term paper (40% of final grade); students' participation in class discussion throughout the course will account for 10% of the final grade.
+Student evaluations will be based on one presentation (20% of final grade) and one leading discussion (20% of final grade), prepared questions for class discussion (10% of final grade), and one term paper (40% of final grade); students' participation in class discussion throughout the course will account for 10% of the final grade.
 Missed or late assignments will receive 0% unless documented by an official University medical excuse.
+Important, students will not receive grades following their presentation or discussion; instead, at the end of their presentation or discussion, they will receive a comprehensive feedback aiming to improve their skills and highlight their strengths.

 A. Presentation (20% of final grade).
 During the first week, students will be asked to select a date (and accordingly a topic according to the course schedule) for delivering their presentation.
 Students will present singly or in groups depending on class size, and assigned at random if the number of dates and topics chosen voluntarily do not cover the entire course schedule.
-Students may be asked to present twice, in which case only the second presentation will be graded (as the first presentation will be considered a practicing one).
-The presentation should be in the format of PowerPoint slides and examine in detail one journal article among the ones suggested by the instructor (the reference of which will be made available on the course website) or an article selected by the student prior approval by the instructor; in both cases the article will be related to the topic of the week.
+Students may be asked to present twice, in which case only the second presentation will be graded (as the first presentation will be considered a practice one).
+The presentation should be in the format of PowerPoint slides and examine in detail one journal article among the ones suggested by the instructor or an article selected by the student with prior approval by the instructor; in both cases the article will be related to the topic of the week.
 The length of each presentation will be approximately 30 minutes but it may vary depending on the number of students attending the course.